Para equestrian classification: Grade 5

-Grade 5 (Grade V) Para-equestrian classification is defined by BBC Sport as follows: "Grade 5 incorporates Cerebral Palsy, Les Autres, Amputee, Spinal Cord injury and Visually Impaired.
+Grade 5 (Grade V) Para equestrian classification is defined by BBC Sport as follows: "Grade 5 incorporates Cerebral Palsy, Les Autres, Amputee, Spinal Cord injury and Visual Impairment.
 This last group comprises ambulant athletes with either impaired vision or impaired arm/leg function. " In 2008, BBC Sport defined this classification was "Grade 5: Ambulant athletes (those able to walk independently) with either impaired vision or impaired arm or leg function" In 2011, the London Organising Committee of the Olympic and Paralympic Games defined this classification as: "The visually-impaired compete alongside those with a physical disability in Grades 4 and 5 only."
 In 2008, the Australian Broadcasting Corporation defined this classification was "GRADE V: These riders have impairment in one or two limbs or some degree of visual impairment."
 Federation Equestre International defines this classification as "At this level the rider will ride an elementary/medium level test" The Australian Paralympic Committee defined this classification as: "Grade V: Athletes with a physical disability or vision impairment.
 Riders have a physical impairment in one or two limbs (for example limb loss or limb deficiency), or some degree of visual impairment (B2)."

 As of July 2016, the International Paralympic Committee defines Grade 5 on their website as "Athletes in Grade V have a mild impairment of range of movement or muscle strength or a deficiency of one limb or mild deficiency of two limbs.
 Grade V also includes athletes with visual impairment equivalent to B2 with a higher visual acuity than visually impaired athletes competing in the Grade IV sport class and/ or a visual field of less than 5 degrees radius."

 Equipment usage for this class differs based on rider profile.
 In general, competitors in this grade use a snaffle bit or a double bridle.
 Riders may not use their voice to guide the horse during competition unless their classifier has specifically allowed for this.
 Grade 5 para-dressage riders with Profiles 16, and 24 are allowed to use a connecting rein bar.

+Athletes with a visual impairment must supply their own white armband to wear when mounted outside of the Field of Play.
+According to the FEI, this "helps other athletes recognise their impairment and enhances safety".

-For Australian who tried to qualify for the 2012 Summer Paralympics, they needed to have a percentage of a target score "based on the average overall scores that achieved medals in each grade at the 2010 World Equestrian Games".
+For Australians who tried to qualify for the 2012 Summer Paralympics, they needed to have a percentage of a target score "based on the average overall scores that achieved medals in each grade at the 2010 World Equestrian Games".
 For Grade 5 classification, the percentage was 69.88%.

 Competitors in this classification include Australia's Hannah Dodd.